Tropical storms and hurricanes have hit U.S. shores with unparalleled frequency since 2020

 Louisiana has become a magnet for these storms, with four hurricanes and two tropical storms striking its coast since 2020.
 Some areas, like Lake Charles and Grand Isle, have been hit more than once and have yet to recover.

-Remarkably, two of the strongest hurricanes in Louisiana state history, Laura and Ida, have occurred in the last two years.
+Remarkably, two of the strongest hurricanes in Louisiana state history, Laura and Ida, have occurred in thepast two years.
 The high-end Category 4 storms, each of which roared ashore with 150 mph winds are only matched by the Last Island Hurricane of 1856.
 Along with their destructive winds, the duo pushed ashore a devastating storm surge, or rise in ocean water above normally dry land.
 Laura was blamed for 30 deaths in Louisiana, while Ida was responsible for about the same number of fatalities.

 The wrath of many of these storms extended far inland due to their swaths of copious rainfall.
 Disastrous flooding unfolded from Ida’s remnants in the Northeast, causing more than 50 deaths.